WongKahLok/TinkeringProject_AutonomousGuidedVehicle/README.md

 ### Problems: <br>
 1. How many IR receivers do we need
-2. We need to buy a motor driver
+2. We need to buy a motor driver, how to connect the driver to 4 motor

 # TODO:
 ### SOFTWARE: